How to Pass your Home Insurance Inspection - A+

 Will there be an Interior Inspection?

-For the majority of homes under $1,000,000 in value, there will be no interior inspection.
+For homes under $1,000,000, there will be no interior inspection.
 The inspector will walk around the outside of the property, checking for any damage or wear and tear.

 This interior inspection determines the correct Coverage A amount on the policy, so there are no shortfalls in coverage.